Featuring: Noura Nyal Kids, Andreea Câmpeanu, Rhea Catada, Bruno Bierrenbach Feder

 Presented byOxfam America

-In South Sudan, five years of civil war has driven families to desperation.
+In South Sudan, where years of civil war has driven families to desperation.
 Many parents have been forced to marry off young daughters for a dowry in order to survive.
 Denied the right to choose how to live their lives, these girls lose out on the opportunity for an education, face an increased risk of death in childbirth, and they may be subjected to sexual and physical violence in marriage.

 Oxfam teamed up with international photojournalist Andreea Câmpeanu to find out more about the lives, hopes, and dreams of some of the girls in the village of Nyal, where seventy percent of girls are married before the age of eighteen.